observIQ/bindplane-agent/processor/snapshotprocessor/README.md

 ## How it works

-1. The user configured the processor in the pipeline.
+1. The user configures the processor in one or more pipelines.
-2. Whenever telemetry passes through the pipeline, it is copied and stored temporarily in an internal buffer.
+2. Whenever telemetry passes through the processor, it is copied and stored temporarily in an internal buffer.
 3. An OpAMP server is able to use a custom message to request the contents of the internal buffer, in order to view a snapshot of the telemetry flowing through the collector.

 ## Configuration